octo-technology/tezos-academy/src/frontend/src/pages/Chapters/Pascal/ChapterFA20/course.md

 ## Architecture

-FA2 proposes to leave it to implementers to handle common considerations such as defining the contract’s token type(s) (e.g. non-fungible vs. fungible vs. semi-fungible), administration and whitelisting, contract upgradability, and supply operations (e.g. mint/burn).
+The FA2 standard proposes to leave it to implementers to handle common considerations such as defining the contract’s token type(s) (e.g. non-fungible vs. fungible vs. semi-fungible), administration and whitelisting, contract upgradability, and supply operations (e.g. mint/burn).

-FA2 also leaves to implementers to decide on architecture pattern for handling permissioning.
+The FA2 standard also leaves to implementers to decide on architecture pattern for handling permissioning.
 Permission can be implemented

 - in the the same contract as the core transfer behavior (i.e. a “monolith”),
 - in a transfer hook to another contract,